Cheap train tickets from New Haven to New York

 Prices as travel date approaches

-Which train should you take from New Haven to New York?
+What train companies travel from New Haven to New York?

 The distance between New Haven and New York is approximately 70 miles or 112 kilometers.
 While the average travel time is 1 hour and 54 minutes, the quickest journey can take as little as 1 hour and 34 minutes.